-- A. As we have for the past two years, the Committee recommends the Board of Selectmen and the Board of Water and Sewer Commissioners develop a cost allocation policy for capital investments in the Town's water and wastewater treatment plants.
-The policy would determine what capital investment costs are borne by the ratepayers or a combination of ratepayers and taxpayers who do not receive Town water or Town sewer services.
-We recommend developing the policy now when the Town is not facing an acute crisis or an expensive project. - B. The CIP includes reconstructing town roads, yet the project maintains an existing capital item and is not a new capital purchase.
-The DPW operating budget line item for reconstruction of town roads is slowly increasing and will eventually replace this CIP project.
-Until that time, this project will remain in the CIP. - C. If approved, the School District's future capital projects will result in substantial money invested to benefit our community's children.
+- A. As we have for the past two years, the Committee recommends the Board of Selectmen develop a cost allocation policy for capital investments in the Town's water and wastewater treatment plants.
+The Board must develop an approach to determining what capital investment costs are borne by the ratepayers or by a combination of ratepayers and taxpayers who do not receive Town water or Town sewer services.
+The Board should develop the policy when the Town is not facing an acute crisis or an expensive project. - B. The CIP includes reconstructing town roads, yet the work to be performed is maintaining an existing capital item, not a new capital purchase.
+An argument can be made that the CIP should not include the project; although the project will cost a significant amount of money, the residents should be aware.
+The Planning Board should provide guidance before the 2024 CIP process begins. - C. If approved, the School District's future capital projects will result in substantial money raised by taxation to benefit our community's children.
 Aside from estimated deferred maintenance and the proposed high school/CTE renovation, the School District still needs to have a firm estimate of the cost to repair, enhance, or replace portions of its physical infrastructure or the timing of those expenditures.
-The Committee recommends the School Board develop a five-year, annually-updated plan for improving its physical plant. - D. Similarly, the Board of Selectmen must pay more attention to the town's infrastructure.
-Deteriorating conditions negatively affect the staff who work in them and the impression that residents, business people, and others who enter the facilities have about our community.
-Deferring maintenance keeps tax rates down but can be ultimately be more costly.
-Capital items, by definition, wear out over time and are supplanted with more capable and efficient technologies. - E. We also recommend the Planning Board consider increasing the minimum for a project to be considered by the CIP to \$100,000.
-Our recommendation is based on inflation's impact since the \$75,000 minimum was implemented, and many requests exceed the \$75,000 minimum by a significant margin.
-This item should be placed on a future Planning Board agenda and voted upon.
+The Committee recommends the School Board develop a five-year, annually-updated plan for improving its physical plant. - D. Similarly, the Board of Selectmen must pay more attention to the town's buildings.
+Deteriorating conditions negatively affect the staff who work in them and the impression that residents, businesspeople, and others who enter the facilities have about our community.
+Deferring maintenance keeps tax rates down but is "penny wise and pound foolish."
+Capital items by definition wear out over time and are supplanted with more capable and efficient technologies. - E. We also recommend the Planning Board consider increasing the minimum for a project to be considered by the CIP to \$100,000.
+Our recommendation is based on inflation's impact since the \$75,000 minimum was implemented, and many requests exceed the \$75,000 minimum by a significant margin. - F. Two projects were submitted after the deadline, while one project was removed from the draft 2024 warrant before we could present our preliminary findings to the Selectmen.
+These actions may seem small, but they affect the Committee's ability to function and the members' belief in their work's importance.